gidjituser/react-native-gidjit/README.md

 ### **react-native-gidjit**

 Gidjit - Smart Launcher allows you to embed, update, and quickly launch your React Native or Expo apps.
 This Repo contains two simple scripts.
-The first will bundle your app and the second will generate QR codes so that you can easily share it.
+The first will bundle your app and the second will generate a QR code so that you can easily add your app to Gidjit with a snap from the Photo App.
 Gidjit is available on the [AppStore](https://itunes.apple.com/us/app/gidjit-smart-launcher/id1179176359?at=1001lnP4&mt=8).
-Currently iOS 10.0+ only.
+Currently iOS 11.0+ only.

 Notes for Expo apps
   1. You do not have to run any of the scripts in this repo.
 You can simply enter or paste the **exp://** or **https://expo.host...** URL in the text field while you are creating the action inside of Gidjit.